A Theory of Auditability for Allocation Mechanisms: For Online Publication: Omitted Proofs

-\textbf{Case 3.} $i$ and $j$ are assigned to their respective objects at $\omega$ in the same step.
+\textbf{Case 3.} $i$ and $j$ are matched to their respective objects at $\omega$ in the same step.
 The proof is similar to Case 1.
-Let $t$ be the step of the DA implementation, when $i$ and $j$ claim and are assigned to their respective objects at $\omega$.
-Since $i$ prefers $\omega(j)$ over $\omega(i)$ and $j$ prefers $\omega(i)$ over $\omega(j)$, it should be that both objects are tentatively assigned to some individuals in $\mathcal{I} \setminus \{i,j\}$.
-Therefore, at the beginning of step $t$, we have that no object is tentatively assigned to $i$ and $j$, and both objects $\{\omega(i), \omega(j)\}$ are tentatively assigned to some individuals other than $i$ and $j$.
-Since $|\mathcal{I}| = |\mathcal{O}|$, there should be some object $o \notin \{\omega(i), \omega(j)\}$ that is not tentatively assigned to anyone (in fact, there are at least two such objects).
+Let $t$ be the step of the DA implementation, when $i$ and $j$ claim and are matched to their respective objects at $\omega$.
+Since $i$ prefers $\omega(j)$ over $\omega(i)$ and $j$ prefers $\omega(i)$ over $\omega(j)$, it should be that both objects are tentatively matched to some individuals in $\mathcal{I} \setminus \{i,j\}$.
+Therefore, at the beginning of step $t$, we have that no object is tentatively matched to $i$ and $j$, and both objects $\{\omega(i), \omega(j)\}$ are tentatively matched to some individuals other than $i$ and $j$.
+Since $|\mathcal{I}| = |\mathcal{O}|$, there should be some object $o \notin \{\omega(i), \omega(j)\}$ that is not tentatively matched to anyone (in fact, there are at least two such objects).
 Since no object is simultaneously less preferred by both $i$ and $j$ than their own objects at $\omega$, then either $i$ prefers $o$ to $\omega(i)$, or $j$ prefers $o$ more than $\omega(j)$.
-Either way, we arrive at a contradiction: both $i$ and $j$ are claiming their respective objects at $\omega$ in step $t$, despite that $o$ is not tentatively assigned to anyone (and hence, has not been claimed by anyone in any previous step).
+Either way, we arrive at a contradiction: both $i$ and $j$ are claiming their respective objects at $\omega$ in step $t$, despite that $o$ is not tentatively matched to anyone (and hence, has not been claimed by anyone in any previous step).

-We now prove the `only if' part.
+We now prove the `only if' direction.
 The proof is by contraposition.
-Suppose there is an outcome $\omega \neq \varphi(\theta)$ which is stable at $(P, \hat{r})$, and for any pair of individuals, one of the conditions in the statement of Theorem \ref{thm:DA-auditable-index<=2} fails.
+Suppose that there is an allocation $\omega \neq \varphi(\theta)$ which is stable at $(P, \hat{r})$, and which is not sufficiently undesirable for any pair of individuals.
 We will show that no two individuals detect the deviation $\omega$, which would imply that $\scalebox{1.1}{$\#$} \varphi^{\theta} > 2$.